• Skip to primary navigation

 • We like enchiladas with flour tortillas because they are softer, but you can substitute corn tortillas.

-• Stir some sliced olives, diced green chilis, chopped jalapeno, or cilantro to the filling.
+• Stir some sliced olives, diced green chiles, chopped jalapeno, or fresh cilantro to the filling.

-• The homemade sauce is extra tasty, but if you are really in a hurry you can use store bought red enchilada sauce.
+• The homemade sauce is extra tasty, but if you are really in a hurry you can use store-bought enchilada sauce.

 • If you prefer, you can use colby jack, pepper jack, or mozzarella cheese in place of the cheddar.